tinode/chat/monitoring/exporter/README.md

-# Tinode Metric Exporter
+# MidnightChat Metric Exporter

-This is a simple service which reads JSON monitoring data exposed by Tinode server using [expvar](https://golang.org/pkg/expvar/) and re-publishes it in other formats.
+This is a simple service which reads JSON monitoring data exposed by MidnightChat server using [expvar](https://golang.org/pkg/expvar/) and re-publishes it in other formats.
 Currently the supported formats are:

 * [InfluxDB](https://www.influxdata.com/) [exporter](https://docs.influxdata.com/influxdb/v1.7/tools/api/#write-http-endpoint) **pushes** data to its target backend.
 This is the default mode.
 * [Prometheus](https://prometheus.io/) [exporter](https://prometheus.io/docs/instrumenting/exporters/) which exports data in [prometheus format](https://prometheus.io/docs/concepts/data_model/).
 The Prometheus monitoring service is expected to **pull/scrape** data from the  exporter.

 ## Usage

-Exporters are intended to run next to (pair with) Tinode servers: one Exporter per one Tinode server, i.e. a single Exporter provides metrics from a single Tinode server.
+Exporters are intended to run next to (pair with) MidnightChat servers: one Exporter per one MidnightChat server, i.e. a single Exporter provides metrics from a single MidnightChat server.

 ## Configuration